Which Mercedes-Benz electric vehicles are coming to the US in 2021 and 2022?

 After that will come the EQE luxury sedan—to be based on the same platform as the EQS and due to premiere later in 2021, with deliveries due in 2022.

-Mercedes-Benz also re-upped what it confirmed in December: two electric SUV due for Alabama production, starting later in 2022, first with an SUV variant of the EQS luxury sedan, and following up shortly later with a second, somewhat smaller SUV called EQE.
+Mercedes-Benz also re-upped what it confirmed in December: two electric SUVs due for Alabama production, starting later in 2022, first with an SUV variant of the EQS luxury sedan, and following up shortly later with a second, somewhat smaller SUV called EQE.

 Mercedes-Benz EQA